 7. Free Tools

 I had to think twice before adding this as a section in content marketing.
-This is somewhat of a grey area but let me include in anyway because this is too powerful of a method to be ignored.
+This is somewhat of a grey area but let me include it in any way because this is too powerful of a method to be ignored.

 Companies who develop premium tools for marketers can be SaaS companies and they cannot be included here.
 They are startups in their own sense and it has nothing to do with content marketing.
 They do their own content marketing to get customers for their products.

 What we are talking about is free tools.
 Just like a free piece of content like a free course or an ebook attracts traffic leads, access to free tools can attract traffic and leads.
-Free tools can include but not limited to: Calculators, report generators and optin tools.
+Free tools can include but are not limited to Calculators, report generators, and optin tools.

 Every blogger who used the widget naturally linked back to the home page of OptinChat and we got 100s of new registrations per day at its peak.

 These were free leads and the growth rate was much faster than giving away free content.

 Neil Patel has followed a similar strategy recently where he acquired Uber Suggest, a premium keyword research tool for digital marketers, and gave it away for free on his blog.
 This led to a lot of backlinks and traffic to his blog.

 This type of marketing is also called side project marketing.
 The project itself doesn’t bring in the revenue, and more often than not it costs money to develop and host the product.
 But the free tool becomes the top of the funnel for your main product or service, attracting prospects and customers into your marketing funnel.

 One of the tools that I am working on for the near future is a “Proposal Generator” for consultants and agencies.